 Most of my work has centered on qualitative research using in-depth interviews, participant observation, and content/textual analysis of secular/nonreligious groups in the United States and Europe.
 “Nonreligion” is a rapidly growing area of sociological research, and I was able to become involved in this developing field early on.
 Having been ignored or overlooked for decades in both sociology and religious studies, beginning around 2008 through the present, a flurry of research, including my own, has emerged.
-Three of my articles have been highly cited.
-The first of these articles, published in 2011 in Sociology of Religion, deals with the identity formation and trajectories of self-identified secularists, atheists, and agnostics.
+Several of my articles have important contributions to the literature.
+The first of these, published in 2011 in Sociology of Religion, deals with the identity formation and trajectories of self-identified secularists, atheists, and agnostics.
 The second and third, both published in 2013 in Sociology of Religion and Journal for the Scientific Study of Religion, examine the group dynamics of secular humanist and atheist organizations.
 Scholars across disciplines are taking increasing interest in this area of research, and new journals, books, and other sources are beginning to be solely dedicated empirically and theoretically to the topic of nonreligion.
-In just a handful of years, this has become an area of study in its own right, apart from simply being a sub-topic of religion, and I have been fortunate to be involved from the beginning.
+In just a handful of years, this has become an area of study in its own right, apart from simply being a sub-topic of religion, and I have been fortunate to be involved from early on.

 Because of its relative newness and developing avenues of related research involving opportunities both methodologically and empirically, I plan to continue my own research in this area.
 This will help me develop my expertise and hone an increasingly visible specialty area.
 However, my research agenda is not dedicated solely to this subject.
 Having gained mastery as a social psychologist in subjects such as deviance, identity, and social movements, I plan to investigate other marginal groups in society through the qualitative techniques I have honed over years.
 Additionally, because of my experience with the literature on the sociology of religion, I have continued to gather data and begin analysis on religious groups, including Mormonism, in order to conduct analyses through the social psychological framework from which I have developed my expertise.